t3ch-support/Digital-Futures-ROS/README.md

 Affiliation: Institute for Computational Design and Construction (ICD) <br />
 Maintainer: Nicolas KK, nkal@mica.edu**

-The HoloCV package has been tested under [ROS] Kinetic and Ubuntu 16.04.
+The HoloCV package has been tested under [ROS] Kinetic and Raspbian Stretch.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation